 Create a care package for your mate and fill it with all their favorite items.

-Examples – Homemade baked cookies, favorite foods, gift cards, books, ornaments, pictures, and other items that put a smile on your mate’s face and warms his/her heart.
+Examples – Homemade baked cookies, favorite foods, gift cards, books, ornaments, pictures, and other items that put a smile on your mate’s face and warm their heart.

-Schedule time together to watch your mate open the care package or ask your mate to create a video of him/her opening the package and send it to you.
+Schedule time together to watch your mate open the care package or ask your mate to create a video of them opening the package and send it to you.

 5. Plan out a movie date

-- Create a funny video and a serious video expressing your love, appreciation, and support, and send it to your mate.
+Create a funny or romantic video expressing your love, appreciation, and support, and send it to your mate.

-- Create gift basket and have it delivered, that includes your mate’s favorite things to do and favorite things to eat during the holiday season.
+Create a gift basket and deliver it that includes your mate’s favorite things to do and favorite things to eat during the holiday season.

-- Send your mate an email, text, or a picture every day that expresses your love, care, and appreciation.
+So, send your mate an email, text, or picture every day that expresses your love, care, and appreciation.
 This way, you can enliven each day of the holiday season.

 Distance matters less to stay connected and make memories